pydanny/pydanny-event-notes/Pycon2012/python_web_summit.rst

 * Tarek Ziadé (MDistribute/Packaging)
 * Nate Aune (DjangoZoom, Appsembler)

     * All tools (Plone, Django) makes it hard to do deployments.
-Hence his deployment startup (DjangoZoom)
+Hence his deployment startups (DjangoZoom and Appsembler).
+    * We need to come up with a standard and insist on using it.

 * Kenneth Reitz (Heroku)